Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 CNC Mode & Module Review

-To be honest, this is the least used module by me as I am not only an absolute beginner in this area but also am reluctant to use this method of manufacturing in my home environment.
+To be honest, this is the module I least used as I am not only an absolute beginner in this area but also am reluctant to use this method of manufacturing in my home environment.
 Dusty and loud.
 But while testing, I could see the potential.
-It was amazing to recreate an item, a house number plaque that we bought on Amazon for our place just recently.
+It was amazing to recreate an item, a house number plaque, that we bought on Amazon for our place just recently.
 The original was laser-cut.

 Snapmaker 2.0 A350T CNC Mode - Test Projects